Book Award Winners

 The Caldecott Medal has been awarded annually since 1938 by the Association for Library Service to Children, to the artist of the most distinguished American picture book for children.
-The winner for 2014 was Locomotive by Brian Floca.
-Visit the site for the honorable mentions and to learn more!
+The winner for 2015 is The Adventures of Beekle: the Unimaginary Friend by Dan Santat.
+Visit the site for honorable mentions, past winners and more!

 The Coretta Scott King Award goes to “authors and illustrators of African descent whose distinguished books promote an understanding and appreciation of the ‘American Dream.'”
 Separate awards go to authors and illustrators; there are Award winners and Honor books.
 The 2014 winner was P.S.
 Be Eleven by Rita Williams Garcia.

 The Newbery Medal has been awarded annually by the Association for Library Service to Children to the author of “the most distinguished contribution to American literature for children” since 1922.
 The award is in honor of the eighteenth-century British bookseller John Newbery.
 The books chosen are chapter books for upper elementary through middle school readers.
-The winner for 2014 is Flora and Ulysses: The Illuminated Adventures by Kate DiCamillo.
+The winner for 2015 is The Crossover by Kwame Alexander.

 The Pura Belpré Award established in 1996, goes to “a Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth.”
 It was first given every two years, so there are no entries for 2007 or 2005, for example.
 In 2009, it became an annual award.
 Like the Coretta Scott King Award, there are awards for both authors and illustrators.
 The 2014 Best Illustrator winner was for Nino Wrestles the World by Yuyi Morales.